 Penn State Law Admissions Policy

 Penn State Law conducts a holistic review of applications.
-However, we put considerable emphasis on LSAT score and academic record.
-Penn State Law does not prescribe a particular course of study for undergraduate education.
-Rather, we consider the rigor, depth, and breadth of an academic program; grade trends; advanced coursework; and evidence of aptitude for reading, writing, and analysis.
-Applicants must have earned, or will earn by the time of enrollment, an undergraduate degree from an accredited college or university.
+However, we put considerable emphasis on the applicant’s academic record, as well as LSAT or GRE score.
+Penn State Law does not require or recommend a specific course of study for undergraduate education.
+Rather, we consider the rigor, depth, and breadth of an academic program including grade trends, advanced coursework, and evidence of aptitude for reading, writing, and analysis.
+Applicants must have earned, or will earn by the time of enrollment, an undergraduate degree from an accredited college or university unless applying through an established 3+3 program.

 The Admissions Committee also considers work history, leadership, and service of the applicant.
 Applicants who have overcome hardships or obstacles to education or who have had unique experiences are invited to share their stories.
 We seek applicants who will positively contribute to the law school and legal communities and support our mission of diversity, intellectual engagement, and service.
 Penn State Law also places significant emphasis on letters of recommendation from faculty instructors, employers, and internship supervisors.